Charmed Particles: November 2009 Archives

 Many won't succeed because the business organizations that are trying to implement the communities are themselves crumbling, caught in a downdraft of declining revenues, causing cuts resulting in declining quality which leads to declining audiences who pay less and are less valuable to advertisers - and so on.

-And some won't succeed because they are doing community wrong - treating it as an adjunct, a bolt-on feature, or a simple expansion of "letters to the editor."
+And some won’t succeed because they are doing community wrong – treating it as an adjunct, a bolt-on feature,

 So as I've been trying to do a "Big Business Social Media" deck, the news is full of a study that seems to show that small business doesn't use social media very much and doesn't much like what it uses.